Published in Notebooks

 Icera acquisition starts to pay dividends

-use Nvidia’s Tegra processors and Icera LTE chips in its upcoming Windows RT tablet, the Wall Street Journal is reporting.
+Asus will use Nvidia’s Tegra processors and Icera LTE chips in its upcoming Windows RT tablet, the Wall Street Journal is reporting.

 Asus already tapped Nvidia for its MeMO-370T tablet, which we now know as the Nexus 7, so the decision is hardly surprising.
 However, the use of Nvidia’s LTE alongside the Tegra 3 could be a sign of things to come.